Amangitcode/Titanic-Machine-Learning-from-Disaster-Kaggle_Project/README.md

 ML on titanic tragic.
 This is the first machine learning project on Kaggle platform.
 Latest updates are available at https://www.kaggle.com/aktaruzzaman/titanic-aman/notebook

-Many different kind of machine learning model have been applied and compared to reach the best possible solution.
+Multiple machine learning models have been applied and compared to reach the best possible solution.
 This model is based on Random Forest ensamble model.

 ## Steps
 - Importing a Data as DataFrame